TCLamnidis/BareBonesBash/docs/01-basic_barebonesbash.md

 ```bash
 <username>@<device_name>:~$
 ```

+Throughout this tutorial, we will indicate the prompt of each command just with a single `$`, without the rest of the prompt.
+Make sure NOT to copy the `$` as the command won't work!
+This symbol is important for reasons you will see later.

-Throughout this tutorial, `<>` are used to show things that will/should be replaced by another value.
+Furthermore, the symbols`<>` are used to show things that will/should be replaced by another value.
 For example, in Thiseas' command prompt `<username>` will be replaced by `lamnidis`, as that is his username.

-Keep an eye out for these throughout the tutorial.
+Keep an eye out for both of these throughout the tutorial.

 <p align="center"><img title="Source: https://giphy.com/gifs/studiosoriginals-gilphabet-3o84U72tKO389H2lI4" src="https://media.giphy.com/media/3o84U72tKO389H2lI4/giphy.gif" width="20%"></p>